vectorgrp/sil-kit-adapters-veipc/README.md

 ## Datagram framing and endianness

-The following scheme guives an overview of the data flow between the peer application's socket, the SIL Kit Adapter veIPC and CANoe.
+The following scheme gives an overview of the data flow between the peer application's socket, the SIL Kit Adapter veIPC and CANoe.

                         +------------------+--------------------------+
                         | Payload Length   |     Payload Data         |